bes-ptah/winbatchOS/README.md

 Release | Date | Finished
 ------------ | ------------- | ---
 Application Freeze | May 15 2021 | Build 1546
-User Interface Freeze | June 1 2021 | TBA
+User Interface Freeze | June 1 2021 | Build 1578
-Release | June 7 2021 | TBA
+Release | June 7 2021 | TBA*

+*To Be announced

 Release | Date | Info
 -----------|-----------|-----------
 16.0 | June 7 2021 | Initial Release of WinBatchX 16
 16.1 | July 2021 | Bug Fixes
-16.2 | August 2021 | TBA*
+16.2 | August 2021 | NI 10

-We decided to cut short on 16.3 and .4 because the NI level will be too high.
+We decided to cut short on 16.3 and 16.4 because development on 17.0 will start early.

-*To Be announced

 There will be 3 releases each year; one in January, June and November.
 There are patches after the initial release.